-To be effective, your due diligence management system should allow you to identify suppliers, and to assess any associated risks relevant to your supply chain policy.
-In practice, this means:

-- integrating the system across the different units in your company that implement and support the supply chain policy; and - allocating enough resources to run and monitor the system effectively. - Assign a senior staff member to lead your due diligence management system.
-This person should be suitably gualified and should: - lead the supply chain policy's development and implementation; - co-ordinate and communicate the policy's implementation across your organisation; - work to ensure all relevant suppliers respect the policy, and review business relationships with suppliers based on risk levels; - carry out internal and (if relevant) external training; - respond to identified supply chain risks; - publicly report on due diligence every year (see Step 5); and - review and propose improvements to the due diligence system. - Depending on your available resources, you may decide to delegate some of the above tasks to different people, but ultimate responsibility should remain with one senior member of staff. - Record any decisions made about the due diligence system through, for example, meeting minutes or internal memos: these may also be used as evidence during audits. - To ensure your due diligence remains effective over time, review your management system regularly and look for opportunities to improve it.
-Be sure to do this at least once a year.
+- To be effective, your due diligence management system should allow you to identify suppliers, and to assess any associated risks relevant to your supply chain policy.
+In practice, this means: - integrating the system across the different units in your company that implement and support the supply chain policy; and - allocating enough resources to run and monitor the system effectively. - · Assign a senior staff member to lead your due diligence management system.
+This person should be suitably qualified and should: - lead the supply chain policy's development and implementation; - co-ordinate and communicate the policy's implementation across your organisation; - work to ensure all relevant suppliers respect the policy, and review business relationships with suppliers based on risk levels; - carry out internal and (if relevant) external training; - respond to identified supply chain risks; - publicly report on due diligence every year (see Step 5); and - review and propose improvements to the due diligence system. - Depending on your available resources, you may decide to delegate some of the above tasks to different people, but ultimate responsibility should remain with one senior member of staff. - · Record any decisions made about the due diligence system through, for example, meeting minutes or internal memos: these may also be used as evidence during audits. - To ensure your due diligence remains effective over time, review your management system regularly and look for opportunities to improve it.
+Be sure to do this at least once a year. - It may be useful to get input from relevant staff members on relevant specific aspects of the policy and identified risks.